jebaeros/Worlds_documentation/README.md

 ![Exporting Model](https://github.com/jebaeros/Worlds_documentation/blob/main/Screenshots/22.png)

-This will generate a folder containing metadata, .obj, .ae, and mesh files along with the texture.
+This will generate a folder containing metadata, .mtl, and mesh files along with the texture.